kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 He first checked whether Pandoc could take in plain text and put out the three desired formats.
 After confirming that it could, he realized that it would be prudent to start off with [Markdown](https://daringfireball.net/projects/markdown/) and use that almost-plain-text source to generate the other three.

 He next took a look at the somewhat [intricate network diagram](https://pandoc.org/diagram.svg) on the right of the Pandoc home page.
 The plethora of formats available convinced him that Pandoc would future-proof his work in case even more output formats were required by his client later on.
-Sol decided to pitch his conversion tent squarely on the Pandoc field.
+Sol decided to pitch his format conversion tent squarely on the Pandoc field.

 ## A skeleton in Markdown

 "A résumé must have content: in this case, my client's", said Sol, stating the blindingly obvious.
 "But for our intellectual excursion, we shall skip the content and replace it by abstract placeholders.
 That way, I keep my client's details confidential, and we will not [muddy the waters](https://idioms.thefreedictionary.com/muddy+the+waters) with needless detail.
 In fact, I propose to show you only one simple line of pseudo content, which is also _the single line_ where Font Awesome makes its debut."

-Sol then showed a snippet of a markdown text file with the pseudo content shown below:
+Sol then showed a snippet of a Pandoc Markdown text file with the pseudo content shown below:

 ```markdown
 :::::center